apache/paimon/docs/content/engines/trino.md

 ## Filesystem

-From version 0.8, paimon share trino filesystem for all actions, which means, you should config trino filesystem before using trino-paimon.
-You can find information about how to config filesystems for trino on trino official website.
+From version 0.8, Paimon share Trino filesystem for all actions, which means, you should config Trino filesystem before using trino-paimon.
+You can find information about how to config filesystems for Trino on Trino official website.

 ## Preparing Paimon Jar File